 On the special request behind her Dino Fest cake

-On creating a sweet forest creatures for her Folk Tails cake
+On creating sweet forest creatures for her Folk Tails cake

 On the genius update she made to the Vine Print design

-To find inspiration for your next celebration check out our baby shower and kids’ birthday party invitations.
-For more guidance check out our guide on easy kids’ birthday cakes—and the invitations to match.
+To find even more inspiration for your next celebration check out ideas for bar and bat mitzvah ideas we love, and our latest kids’ birthday party invitations.
+Or browse even more kids’ birthday and baby shower invitations to start planning your matching dessert.